Citation, DOI, disclosures and article data

 Renal lymphoma is usually a part component of multi-systemic lymphoma.
 Primary renal lymphoma, which is defined as lymphoma involving the kidney exclusively without any manifestation of extra-renal lymphatic disease 3-5.
 Typical imaging findings are multiple bilateral hypodense or infiltrative renal masses.

-While renal lymphoma has autopsy incidence of 30-60% in lymphoma patients, actual CT diagnosis incidence is ~ 5%1.
+While renal lymphoma has an autopsy incidence of ~45% (range 30-60%) in lymphoma patients, the incidence by CT evaluation is ~5% 1.

-Flank pain, weight loss, hematuria or palpable mass.
+Patients present with flank pain (the commonest symptom), weight loss, hematuria, or a palpable mass.
 Acute renal failure may be seen in infiltrative disease.

-It is the most sensitive imaging for involvement of renal collecting system and ureters, as well as provides functional information.
+It is the most sensitive imaging for the involvement of the renal collecting system and ureters, as well as provides functional information.